Luigi Nocivelli: Early years

 Nocivelli was born in Offlaga in the province of Brescia and was the first son of Angelo and Lina Nocivelli.
-In 1947, a few days before Nocivelli was due to sit his final exams for a diploma as an electrical engineering technician, his father was seriously injured falling off a train while traveling to Milan.
+In 1947, a few days before Nocivelli was due to sit for his final exams for a diploma as an electrical engineering technician, his father was seriously injured falling off a train while traveling to Milan.

 During his father's recovery, Nocivelli kept the family's small electro-mechanical workshop in business.
-At the start of 1950 Angelo Nocivelli had made a suitable recovery and he returned to work alongside his son.
+At the start of 1950, Angelo Nocivelli had made a suitable recovery and he returned to work alongside his son.
 Nocivelli decided to continue his studies and enrolled in the Economics faculty at Bocconi University in Milan.
 He had an important insight when reading an article about voltage regulators which Siemens had studied but never produced industrially.
 This component would improve how televisions worked and a voltage regulator would be required in every television sold.
 It was a potentially vast market.
 The Nocivelli workshop in Verolanuova (BS) began to grow as production increased rapidly and the business expanded.
 In 1956 he was enlisted, but during time in the barracks he continued to think about the development of the family workshop.
 His aim was to transform it into a real electromechanical factory and a short while after he was discharged, at the end of 1957, OCEAN of Verolanuova was founded, the Officina Costruzioni Electriche Angelo Nocivelli (Angelo Nocivelli Electrical Constructions Workshop).

 The management of Ocean

-In 1958 Ocean was a robust company.
+In 1958, Ocean was a robust company.
 Angelo's other children were alongside their father and brother at the helm of the company: Bruna was responsible for administration whilst Gianfranco specialized in commercial relations and would go on to follow Luigi in all subsequent industrial ventures.
 However, in the second half of the year there was a sudden collapse in the market for voltage regulators, so Nocivelli decided to explore the sector of refrigerators, which was at that time a new, rapidly growing market.
 In 1959 the first experimental phase began, with the aim of commencing manufacturing the following year in Ocean's factory, so the plant capacity was expanded to meet orders of more than 5,000 units.

-In 1960 Nocivelli married Barbara Zarnetti and, in 1964, he moved with his wife and two children to live above the new Ocean factory which by then covered an area of 10,000 m².
+In 1960 Nocivelli married Barbara Zarnetti and in 1964, he moved with his wife and two children to live above the new Ocean factory which by then covered an area of 10,000 m2.
 During this period the Company experienced significant expansion and began to serve foreign markets.
 Ocean became one of the leading European producers of freezers on behalf of third parties, with annual production levels of 250,000 units.

 In 1969 the Nocivelli family acquired a factory in Pozzaglio to produce vertical freezers for domestic use, operating in conjunction with the viale Europa plant in Verolanuova.